toptensoftware/mk.js/readme.md

 (Note this is an async operation and should be awaited)

-To import a local library, use a relative path and include the `.js` file extension.
+To import a local library, use a relative path and include the `.mjs` file extension.
 These paths will be resolved against the current project directory or the base directory of the current library being imported. (ie: nested `use()` calls resolve against the current directory of the file being